Crescenta Valley flood (1933 and 1934): Background

 In November 1933, wildfires raged through the nearby San Gabriel mountains above the communities of La Crescenta, La Cañada and Montrose.
 Earthen dams had been created by the Civilian Conservation Corps in three of the valleys (Dunsmore, Pickens and Hall-Beckley) to trap rainwater.
 During the last week of December of that year, a series of winter storms pounded the mountainside with 12 in of rain.
 On New Year's Eve, more heavy rains led to sporadic flooding.

 New Year's

-A picture of a commemorative plaque at site of former American Legion hall where 12 people were killed in during the flood.
-The memorial can be found in the present unincorporated community frequently referred to La Crescenta-Montrose, California.
+A picture of a commemorative plaque at site of former American Legion hall where 12 people were killed during the flood.
+The memorial can be found in the present unincorporated community frequently referred to as La Crescenta-Montrose, California.

 Around midnight on December 31 (1933), the earthen dams above the Crescenta Valley collapsed, sending millions of tons of mud and debris into the neighborhoods below.
 The mudslides that began in the mountains above La Cañada and La Crescenta carved a path of destruction all the way to the Verdugo Wash and beyond.